-In this article, we break down the key differences between load and stress testing, when to use each and how they function.
-With practical examples and a clear analysis of their strengths and limitations and expert strategies, we'll enable you to ensure your systems are ready for anything, whether it's a burst of holiday traffic or the demands of daily operations.
-Let's get started!
+In this article, we break down the key differences between load and stress testing, when to use each, and how they work in practice.
+You will find real examples, a clear analysis of strengths and limitations, and expert strategies to help you prepare your systems for anything.

 What is Meant by Performance Testing?